tapiohaa/ASMA3/README.md

 Article: “Effects of Nurse Visit Copayment on Primary Care Use: Do Low-Income Households Pay the Price?”
 (Haaga, Böckerman, Kortelainen, and Tukiainen, 2023)

-Version 2 (latest), Version 1, and the pre-analysis plan: https://osf.io/skuv9/
+Version 3 (latest), Version 2, Version 1, and the pre-analysis plan: https://osf.io/skuv9/

-Date: February 2023 <br>
+Date: March 2023 <br>

 ## The contents